 How Do I Find a Recent Bill?

-To find bills from 1993 to the present, try FDsys, Congress.gov or GovTrack.
+To find bills from 1993 to the present, try govinfo.gov, Congress.gov or GovTrack.

 - Congressional Bills (govinfo.gov)

 - Can browse the full text of all bills from the beginning of the 103rd Congress (1993/1994) to the present or search by citation.
-To use the advanced search option: first "add" Congressional Bills, then can search by sponsor/cosponsor, by bill number, or in full text.
+To use the advanced search option: first check Congressional Bills under Refine by Collection, then customize the search.
 Has additional information in About Congressional Bills.
 A History of Bills is available from the 98th Congress (1983/1984) to the present.

 - Bill records begin with the 93rd Congress (1973/1974); full text of all bills begins with the 103rd Congress (1993/1994).
 Can use QuickSearch box to search by keyword, sponsor/cosponsor, bill number, etc. Can click on "Legislation" for a template to search by bill number.
 Can click on "Browse" to browse by bill number ("Legislation and Committee Reports by Number"), subject ("Bills by Subject-Policy Area"), and sponsors/cosponsors ("Bills by Legislative Actions").
 Can Find Bills by Subject and Policy Area, using a list of Legislative Subject Terms .
 Help links to numerous search tips.
 From the Library of Congress.
 Official website for U.S. federal legislative information.